The 400 Blows

 Cast: Jean-Pierre Léaud, Claire Maurier, Albert Rémy, Georges Flamant, Patrick Auffay, Robert Beauvais

-Crew: Marie-Josèphe Yoyotte (Editor), Henri Decaë (Director of Photography), François Truffaut (Producer), François Truffaut (Director), Jean Constantin (Original Music Composer), Francis Cognany (Second Assistant Director)
+Crew: François Truffaut (Director), François Truffaut (Producer), Marie-Josèphe Yoyotte (Editor), Henri Decaë (Director of Photography), Jean Constantin (Original Music Composer), Alain Levent (Assistant Camera)

 Runtime: 99 minutes